COME - Chamber of Multicultural Enterprises

 At Work in Finland – International House Helsinki

-The At Work in Finland project focuses on work-related immigration to the metropolitan area, on harnessing international talents for companies and on helping immigrants to get into the labour market.
+COME project was part of At Work in Finland project, which focused on work-related immigration to the metropolitan area, on harnessing international talents for companies and on helping immigrants to get into the labour market.

-The project brings together authorities, employers, professional networks and service providers that promote the integration and employment of immigrants and encourage companies in internationalization.
-The aim is to build a new partnership model between the public, private and third sectors.
+The project brought together authorities, employers, professional networks and service providers that promote the integration and employment of immigrants and encourage companies in internationalization.
+The aim was to build a new partnership model between the public, private and third sectors.

-One of the main goals of the At Work in Finland project is the establishing International House Helsinki (IHH).
-IHH will gather all foreign labour related services and service providers into a “one stop shop” facilitating counselling services for immigrants, authorities and employers.
+One of the main goals of the At Work in Finland project was to establish International House Helsinki (IHH).
+IHH pilot phase started in December 2017.
+IHH gathers most of international labour related services and service providers into a “one stop shop” facilitating counselling services for immigrants, authorities and employers.

-The At Work in Finland project is financed by the European Social Fund and continues until August 2018.
+At Work in Finland project was financed by the European Social Fund.